-Today would have been Grace Kelly's 86th birthday, and though it's been more than three decades since she passed, her classic approach to beauty remains as iconic as ever.
-She was widely known for her understated elegance, but that doesn't mean the actress didn't have a few tricks up her sleeve.
+In 2019, Grace Kelly would have turned 90.
+Although it's been more than three decades since she passed, her classic approach to beauty remains as iconic as ever.
+She was widely known for her understated elegance and poise, but that doesn't mean the actress didn't have a few beauty tricks up her sleeve.

 Keep reading to discover six tidbits you might not have known about Grace Kelly's beauty routine.

 Long before it became today's overplayed trend, Kelly took a more subtle approach to sculpting her cheekbones, using two different shades of blush.
 To give your cheeks a similar look, place a darker, cooler tone under your cheekbones and a brighter pink color on the apples of your cheeks.
 Try Clé de Peau's Powder Blush Duo ($50) to channel her approach.

-Creed's Fleurissimo ($495) was custom-made for Kelly on her wedding day to complement her bridal bouquet—a gift from her husband, Prince Rainier.
+Creed's Fleurissimo ($360) was a perfume custom-made for Kelly on her wedding day to complement her bridal bouquet—a gift from her husband, Prince Rainier.
 Talk about a signature scent.
 With notes of bergamot, rose, and violet, the fragrance channeled a "fairytale romance," subtle, yet elegant and glamorous.
 Plus, it's still available today if you want to try it for yourself.

 "She looked after herself," says McKinnon.
 "She drank lots of water, she didn't smoke, she swam a lot, and when she was younger she did ballet."
-She also enjoyed yoga, and brought snacks of carrot sticks, celery, and dried apricots to movie sets to tide herself over between meals.
+She also enjoyed yoga and brought snacks of carrot sticks, celery, and dried apricots to movie sets to tide herself over between meals.
 Since she was a dancer, her posture was important to her, too.
 She always stood tall with her shoulders back, elongating her body.